shellieD/dont-step-in-the-poo/README.md

 ![Story](assets/docs/screenshots/story.png)

-When the player presses 'Enter' the terminal is cleared and the rules are displayed.
+When the player presses 'Enter' the terminal is cleared and the rules are displayed in a consistent styling to the story screen to avoid too much screen movement.

 ![Rules](assets/docs/screenshots/rules.png)